jclouds/legacy-jclouds/documentation/quickstart/hpcloud.markdown

 {% highlight java %}
-// Get a context with hpcloud that offers the portable BlobStore api BlobStoreContext context = new BlobStoreContextFactory().createContext("hpcloud-objectstorage-lvs", user, password);
+// Get a context with hpcloud that offers the portable BlobStore api BlobStoreContext context = new BlobStoreContextFactory().createContext("hpcloud-objectstorage", user, password);

 // Create a container in the default location context.getBlobStore().createContainerInLocation(null, container);